Statistically evaluating mixed-effects models for EEG analysis using large-scale simulations

 for Luis Lips

-Luis Lips’ thesis evaluates two statistical approaches for analyzing EEG data.
-A foundational achievement was developing a brain activity simulation software package, while the thesis art piece visualizes the quantitative difference between these methods through a heatmap-based graphic.
+Luis Lips’ thesis evaluates two popular statistical approaches for analyzing EEG data.
+While the thesis art piece visualizes the quantitative difference between these methods through a heatmap-based graphic, a corollary was developing a brain activity simulation software package.

 The Creation Process

-Benedikt transformed a key empirical result from Luis’ thesis into a visually engaging and printable graph.
-Extracting the contours of a heatmap required intricate coding and precision, but the resulting image serves as a direct representation of the research’s quantitative findings.
+Benedikt transformed the key empirical result from Luis’ thesis into a visually engaging graph.
+Extracting the contours of a heatmap required some creative hacking of the internals of Makie.jl, but the resulting image serves as a direct representation of the research’s quantitative findings.

 Artistic Concept

-The art piece is a vivid depiction of statistical differences, capturing the essence of the analysis in a clean and impactful way.
-The heatmap contours convey a visual narrative of how the two statistical approaches differ, creating a platform for exploring the nuances of EEG data analysis.
+The art piece shows statistical power differences between the two methods, spanning the space of recording more subjects or recording more trials within any each subject.
+The heatmap contours convey a visual narrative of how the two statistical approaches differ, creating a platform for exploring and discussing the nuances of EEG data analysis.

-“The figure from his thesis immediately stood out to me, and transforming it into a printable graph was a rewarding challenge.”
+“The results figure from his thesis immediately stood out to me, and transforming it into a Thesis Art was a rewarding challenge.”

 Benedikt Ehinger